|

 Website

-students a high-quality academic experience along with a variety of arts,
+a high-quality academic experience along with a variety of arts, cultural,

 Website

-in the top 25 among 145 Midwestern master’s universities by U.S. News &
+school ranked in the top 25 among 145 Midwestern master’s universities by

 University of Michigan